-Sets the default value for process flag message\queue\data.
-Defaults to on\heap.
-If +hmqd is not passed, on\heap will be the default.
-For more information, see process\flag(message\queue\data, MQD).
+Sets the default value of the message_queue_data process flag.
+Defaults to on_heap.
+If +hmqd is not passed, on_heap will be the default.
+For more information, see process_flag(message_queue_data, MQD).

 +IOp PollSets

 Sets the number of IO pollsets to use when polling for I/O. This option is only used on platforms that support concurrent updates of a pollset, otherwise the same number of pollsets are used as IO poll threads.
 The default is 1.